Items Similar to A Captivating Modern Seated Nude in a Studio Interior by Francis Chapin

 About the Item

-A captivating, Modern painting of a female nude seated in a quiet studio interior by famed Chicago artist, Francis Chapin (Am.
+A captivating, Modern portrait painting of a female nude seated in a quiet studio interior by famed Chicago artist, Francis Chapin (Am.
 1899-1965).
-A sensitive, skilled portrayal of a female model painted with a wonderful, muted color palette of cool blues, grays and violets.
-Artwork size: 22” x 15”; Framed size: 26 1/2” x 19 1/2".
+A sensitive, skilled portrait of a nude model painted with a wonderful, muted color palette of cool blues, grays and violets.
+Artwork size: 22 x 15 inches; Framed size: 26 1/2 x 19 1/2 inches.
+Estate stamped on reverse.
 Provenance: Estate of the artist.

 A prolific painter, Chapin produced numerous works while traveling in Mexico, France, Spain, Saugatuck and Martha’s Vineyard, where he frequently spent summers and taught at the Old Sculpin Gallery there.
 Chapin was best recognized for his dynamic and vibrant images of Chicago during the 1930s and 40s.
 Chapin was a resident of the Old Town neighborhood where he lived and kept his studio on Menomonee Street for many years.
 Described as a “colorful figure, nearly 6 feet 6 inches tall, and thin, and usually wearing tweeds”, it is easy to imagine Chapin at work observing the busy street life of the city.